-Bubble is an amazing application for quickly building MVPs and getting feedback on them.
-Bubble is the perfect tool to use for a MVP.
+Bubble is an amazing application for quickly building MVPs and getting feedback.
+Bubble is the perfect tool to use for an MVP.

-However, if you want to be able to generate revenue from your app, then you'll need to use Stripe or PayPal in your app.
+However, if you want to generate revenue from your app, you'll need to use Stripe or PayPal in the app.
 Both are easy to set up and handle recurring payments by default.

 What do you need?